pegasd/puppet-cron/README.md

 include cron
 ```
 This will start managing `/etc/cron.d` directory.

 **WARNING #1**: Unless you manage files with Puppet in this directory, they WILL be removed!
 This is the major idea behind the
 tidiness of this module.

 **WARNING #2**: Read on if you also want to use incron.
-Otherwise, this will remove `/etc/incron.d` directory and remove `incron`
+If you don't specifically enable it, this declaration will also remove
-package.
+`/etc/incron.d` directory and remove `incron` package.
 This is also about tidiness.
 Nothing personal.

 If you also want to use incron:
 ```puppet